 its System, consisting of out-of-state landfill capacity and two in-county MCMUA transfer stations, in a

 non-discriminatory manner.
-In January 1998, and again in 2008, the NJDEP agreed with this and
+In January 1998, and time and time again up through the 2021 contract with JP Mascaro,

 Q. Is waste flow control in Morris County good for Morris County?

 Waste flow control is planned for and helps support the existing Morris County Solid Waste Management Plan (Plan) and system.
 This system serves Morris County’s municipalities well by providing economic, convenient, reliable and environmentally sound access to solid waste disposal and other support services such as recycling, composting, household hazardous waste disposal and more.
 In addition, the Plan has secured long-term access to these services while currently assuming no solid waste debt like many counties surrounding Morris County.
 It is the type of solid waste management system that businesses and towns can budget on, and plan around while not worrying about anything coming back to haunt them.

 Municipal benefits of Morris County's solid waste system include the following:

 - Limiting a municipality's contingent environmental liability exposure.

 - Don't necessitate the need to impose a tax on municipal solid waste to cover the county's debt burden, and;

 - Provide long-term security from tipping fee increases over the rate of inflation.

 - Infrastructure designed and located to serve Morris County and its municipalities.

 - An implementing agency, the MCMUA, who can be trusted, protects the environment and